ropensci/cffr/tests/testthat/_snaps/cff_create.md

       cff-version: 1.2.0
       message: If you use this software, please cite it using these metadata.
       type: software
+      license:
+      - GPL-2.0-or-later
+      - GPL-3.0-only
       title: 'codemetar: Generate ''CodeMeta'' Metadata for R Packages'
       version: 0.1.6
+      abstract: The 'Codemeta' Project defines a 'JSON-LD' format for describing software metadata, as detailed at <https://codemeta.github.io>.
+This package provides utilities to generate, parse, and modify 'codemeta.json' files automatically for R packages, as well as tools and examples for working with 'codemeta.json' 'JSON-LD' more generally.
       authors:
       - family-names: Boettiger
         given-names: Carl